 There’s no question, nurse retention is one of the biggest problems facing the healthcare system today.
 The demand for nurses is only increasing.
 The projected job growth rate is 12 percent by 2028, which is much faster than almost any other occupation.
 The average age of RNs today is 50, and nurses from the baby boomer generation will leave a gap of 260,000 nurses or more by 2025.
 Meanwhile, the new nursing graduates entering to replace them expect very different things.

-According to a 2017 Forbes study on Gen Z workforce patterns, 17% of nurses are seeking a new employer within a year of starting practice.
+According to an AMN Healthcare 2023 study of 18,226 US registered nurses in 2023, 37% of Gen Z nurses say they are likely to leave nursing due to the pandemic, an increase since 2021.
 New nurses are leaving not just your hospitals and clinics, but the profession, at a staggering rate.
 Recent nursing labor studies suggest that as many as 1 in 3 new RNs will leave the profession within their first two years of practice.
 If they stay in the profession, it is harder than ever to earn their loyalty.

-According to the U.S. Bureau of Labor Statistics, 1.1 million new RNs will be needed in the United States by 2022 in order to avoid a serious nursing shortage.
+In a 2022 report, McKinsey & Company estimated a gap of 200,000 to 450,000 nurses nationwide by 2025.
 The most effective way to approach a deepening shortage of nurses is to hold onto the great nurses you already have.

 Nurse retention will have more than one significant ramification if it’s not addressed head-on.
 Amidst a shortage of nurses on staff, the nurses you do have are likely being overworked and underappreciated.